radio-astro-tools/statcont/README.md

 This is a list of publications using STATCONT:

+- *Is There Any Linkage between Interstellar Aldehyde and Alcohol?*<br /> by Mondal et al. 2021, ApJ, 922, 194 ([link](https://ui.adsabs.harvard.edu/abs/2021ApJ...922..194M/abstract))

+- *A cold accretion flow onto one component of a multiple protostellar system*<br /> by Murillo et al. 2021, accepted for publication in A&A ([link](https://ui.adsabs.harvard.edu/abs/2021arXiv211104039M/abstract))

+- *Starburst Energy Feedback Seen Through HCO + /HOC +  Emission in NGC 253 from ALCHEMI*<br /> by Harada et al. 2021, accepted for publication in ApJ ([link](https://ui.adsabs.harvard.edu/abs/2021arXiv210906476H/abstract))

+- *The GUAPOS project.
+II.
+A comprehensive study of peptide-like bond molecules*<br /> by Colzi et al. 2021, A&A, 653, A129 ([link](https://ui.adsabs.harvard.edu/abs/2021A%26A...653A.129C/abstract))

+- *ALCHEMI: an ALMA Comprehensive High-resolution Extragalactic Molecular Inventory.
+Survey presentation and first results from the ACA array*<br /> by Martin et al. 2021, accepted for publication in A&A ([link](https://ui.adsabs.harvard.edu/abs/2021arXiv210908638M/abstract))

+- *ALMA observations of doubly deuterated water: inheritance of water from the prestellar environment*<br /> by Jensen et al. 2021, A&A, 650, A172 ([link](https://ui.adsabs.harvard.edu/abs/2021A%26A...650A.172J/abstract))

+- *The ionized heart of a molecular disk.
+ALMA observations of the hyper-compact HII region G24.78+0.08 A1*<br /> by Moscadelli et al. 2021, A&A, 650, A142 ([link](https://ui.adsabs.harvard.edu/abs/2021A%26A...650A.142M/abstract))

+- *Star formation in 'the Brick': ALMA reveals an active protocluster in the Galactic centre cloud G0.253+0.016*<br /> by Walker et al. 2021, MNRAS, 503, 77 ([link](https://ui.adsabs.harvard.edu/abs/2021MNRAS.503...77W/abstract))

+- *Fragmentation in the massive G31.41+0.31 protocluster*<br /> by Beltran et al. 2021, A&A, 648, A100 ([link](https://ui.adsabs.harvard.edu/abs/2021A%26A...648A.100B/abstract))

+- *Digging into the Interior of Hot Cores with ALMA (DIHCA).
+I. Dissecting the High-mass Star-forming Core G335.579-0.292 MM1*<br /> by Olguin et al. 2021, ApJ, 909, 199 ([link](https://ui.adsabs.harvard.edu/abs/2021ApJ...909..199O/abstract))

+- *The prebiotic molecular inventory of Serpens SMM1.
+I. An investigation of the isomers CH3NCO and HOCH2CN*<br /> by Ligterink et al. 2021, A&A, 647, A87 ([link](https://ui.adsabs.harvard.edu/abs/2021A%26A...647A..87L/abstract))

 - *Subarcsecond Imaging of the Complex Organic Chemistry in Massive Star-forming Region G10.6-0.4*<br /> by Law et al. 2021, ApJ, 909, 214 ([link](https://ui.adsabs.harvard.edu/abs/2021ApJ...909..214L/abstract))

 - *The GUAPOS project: G31.41+0.31 Unbiased ALMA sPectral Observational Survey.
 I. Isomers of C2H4O2*<br /> by Mininni et al. 2020, A&A, 644, A84 ([link](https://ui.adsabs.harvard.edu/abs/2020A%26A...644A..84M/abstract))